AmMiRo/Portfolio_v1/README.md

 2. In your terminal navigate to the styles folder (`portfolio/src/styles`).
 3. Run `less-watch-compiler less css index.less` in your terminal.
 4. Verify your compiler is working correctly by making a change in the index.less file then check to ensure the corresponding change is in the index.css file.

+### EmailJS

+---

+EmailJS was used as the email service.
+For more information check out https://www.emailjs.com/